mgsosna/mattsosna.com/_posts/computer_science/2021-08-12-CSDS-intro.md

 <img src="{{  site.baseurl  }}/images/computer_science/tree1.png" height="60%" width="60%">
 </center>

-Searching a binary search tree for a value takes on average $O(logn)$ time, meaning they can find a given value among millions or billions of records very rapidly.
+Searching for a value in a binary search tree takes at worst $O(logn)$ time, meaning we can find a requested value among millions or billions of records very rapidly.
 Databases often use binary search on table indices to efficiently find queried terms.

 ### Implementation
 {% include header-python.html %}